gndrmnn/nodepool/doc/source/aws.rst

               :type: str
               :required:

-              Identifier to refer this label.
+              Identifier to refer to this label.
-              Nodepool will use this to set the name of the instance unless the name is specified as a tag.

            .. attr:: cloud-image
               :type: str